StoreHub lands $5.1M help SMEs in Southeast Asia digitize their business

 “POS is the entry point, then we get to be the hub,” Fong said.
 “From there we can help businesses branch out.”

-Fong himself is based in Malaysia, but his fellow co-founder and company CTO Congyu Li is based in Beijing, where she leads the startup’s tech team.
+Fong himself is based in Malaysia, but his fellow co-founder and company CTO Congyu Li is based in Shanghai, where she leads the startup’s tech team.
 The new funding will allow that team to increase as part of a hiring spree aimed at doubling StoreHub’s current headcount of 80 staff.

 Li and Fong met in China, where Fong moved after leaving OZHut.
 Li spent five years working for Microsoft prior to founding StoreHub.